thradams/cake/README.md

 seamless integration.

 It can also function as a preprocessor, converting C23 code to C89.
-This allows developers to use modern features while targeting compilers that do not yet support the latest language standards.
+This allows developers to use modern or experimental features while targeting compilers that do not yet support the latest language standards.

+The objective of the C89 generation is to produce low-level C code, simplifying the process of writing C backends **dedicated to code generation**.

 Previous versions of Cake included a conversion mode to translate code while preserving the preprocessor parts.